HINDRANCES TO TRUE SPIRITUAL GROWTH (Part 2)

 3 And everyone who has this hope in Him purifies himself, just as He is pure.
 (NKJV).

 Prayer: My Dear Heavenly Father, I declare today that my ultimate goal and pursuit in life is to grow up in all things into Christ.
-Help me Holy Spirit to relentlessly pursue this goal and also to influence other believers around me to pursue the same goal, in Jesus’ name.
+My Dear Holy Spirit, teach and help me to relentlessly pursue this goal and also to influence other believers around me to pursue the same goal, in Jesus’ name.
 Amen.